rajat-sunda/GDT-tool/README.md

    "Part A") and click **Add Part**.
 Repeat for every part you're starting with.
 Each one appears in a list with a Remove button if you need to delete it.

+   Instead of typing parts and features in one at a time, you can also **import a part straight from Excel**.
+Under "1b.
+Import from Excel," upload a `.xlsx` or `.xls` file.
+The file name becomes the part name - `B-Pillar Inner.xlsx` creates a part called "B-Pillar Inner."
+The file itself needs no header row: Column A holds feature names, Column B holds their tolerances (mm), one feature per row.
+Any row with a blank feature name or a tolerance that isn't a positive number is skipped, with a warning telling you which row and why - the rest of the file still imports normally.
+If the part name already exists, the import is rejected with an error instead of creating a duplicate.

 2. **Add Features.** Under "2.
 Features," pick a part from the dropdown, give the feature a name (e.g. "Hole 1"), and enter its own positional